spirit-warrior/ammas-tour-2024/README.md

   - can be adjusted during darshan
   - May not need to go as low as 22 inches

+An important features of the old prasad table are the magnets embedded in the top surface that hold the prasad tray and sandalwood paste container from sliding around.
+We need to duplicate this on the new prasad table.

+Photos of embedded magnets coming (not very) soon!

+---

 ![image ptA](/images/prasad_table_A_side.jpg)
 ![image ptB](/images/prasad_table_B_adjuster.jpg)
 ![image ptC](/images/prasad_table_C_lifter.jpg)